zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 At 2nd level, any time you are hit by a ranged, elemental-based attack (this will apply most often to spells, but counters mundane elements as well), you can roll a d20 and add your spell attack bonus.
 If the result is higher than the attack roll, you are able to redirect the path of the attack within a 160 degree cone behind yourself.
 If it is equal or lower, you can only redirect it partially within a 45 degree cone behind you and take half damage.
 This ability works for attacks that require you to make a saving throw as well (such as the Fireball spell).
 For that, the process is the same, you just follow this process rather than making the saving throw, and the DC of your roll is the save DC, not the attack roll.

-### Chi Tapping

-At 2nd level, you can tap into your element's key emotion to regain energy.
-If your chi point total reaches 0, you can roll your Focus Energy die without an action or reaction, and gain that many chi points.
-You cannot exceed your maximum number of chi points.
-This die increases as you level up.
-You must complete a long rest before using this feature again.

 ### Focus Energy